 Projected Results of Opioid Epidemic Interventions

 A recent study found that current interventions for the opioid epidemic are not expected to cause a significant change to the crisis.
-The study was conducted by Dr. Jagpreete Chhatwal of the Institute for Technology Assessment at Massachusetts General Hospital and assistant professor of radiology at Harvard Medical School, as well as his colleagues.
+Dr. Jagpreete Chhatwal of the Institute for Technology Assessment at Massachusetts General Hospital and assistant professor of radiology at Harvard Medical School, as well as his colleagues, conducted the study.

 While Dr. Chhatwal explained that the current impact of interventions on overdose deaths is unknown, their study does not anticipate enough of a change by following the current approach.
 The researchers used a mathematical model to simulate the opioid overdose epidemic from 2002 to 2025.
 They used CDC and National Survey on Drug Use and Health data as well as information on current interventions.